How Do You Grow A Polka Dot Plant to Liven Up Your Home?

 Propagation

 You can propagate polka dot plants from cuttings anytime.
-Your success rate of growing a healthy plant, however, will be best in the summer or spring.
+However, your success rate of growing a healthy plant will be best in the summer or spring.

 Start by harvesting the cuttings and dipping them in a rooting hormone.

 Next, plant these cuttings in the coil.
 This will allow the new roots to begin to form in a week.
-Once the cuttings have a strong root system, go ahead and transplant them to a larger container.
+Once the cuttings have a strong root system, transplant them into a larger container.

 If done properly, you can expect the polka dot plant to grow new shoots around the base of the plant in the early spring through the early summer.